Badgerworks-Brewery/Rii-sports/README.md

 ## Technologies

-The project is being developed using a modern game engine such as **Unity** or **Godot** (final engine to be determined since Godot's portability and modular nature as an open source engine seemed interesting, but it's most likely Unity since Unity is just the better engine).
+The project is being developed using a modern game engine such as **Unity** or **Godot** (final engine to be determined since Godot's portability and modular nature as an open source engine seems interesting, but it's most likely Unity since Unity is just the better engine).
 It utilizes the Wii Sports decompilation ([doldecomp/ogws](https://github.com/doldecomp/ogws)) and references emulators like **Dolphin**, **Cemu**, or **Suyu** to help run the original game code.
 To avoid legal issues, users must provide their own ROM files for the games.

 ## Getting Started